keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 - Personal satisfaction
 - Work/life balance

-There's only so much one person can do to improve the state of global stressors.
-I do what I can through political activism, awareness, and volunteering, but I'll no longer allow mindless doomscrolling and YouTube binges.
+{% include type/note.html content: 'With local stress, I feel empowered to change my circumstances however I prefer.' %}

+I wanted to bring all of these into focus and understand how I could reduce my anxiety and improve my day-to-day happiness.

-The real work was understanding and alleviating my local stressors, the most significant of which was my relationship with my career and money.
+The local stressors I focused on were my relationship with *my career* and *money*.

 ## The freelancing grind

 After returning to [freelancing in 2019](/goodbye-asana-hello-freelancing/), I had clients as far as the eye can see.
-This was largely due to the extensive network of folks I met while working at Asana and elsewhere during my career.
+This was thanks to the extensive network of friends and colleagues I met during my first decade working.
+This included many folks from Asana, as well as previous clients I'd worked with over the years.

 I accepted client after client, juggling multiple projects at once.
 On average, I launched a client project every 36 days!

-To make my life easier—since I had deliberately made it *harder* by accepting so many clients—I hired some buddies as contractors to help.
+To make my life easier—since I had deliberately made it *harder* by accepting so many clients—I hired some buddies as contractors to help (shout to [Jamie](https://jaime.one) and Nels ✌️)

 {% include type/p_large.html, content: "Suddenly, I was not only a freelance web developer, but also a project manager and a people manager." %}